 ZRS is generally available in the following regions:

 - US East 2

 - West Europe

 Microsoft continues to enable ZRS in additional Azure regions.
 Check the Azure Service Updates page regularly for information about new regions.

 What happens when a zone becomes unavailable?

-Your data will remain resilient if a zone becomes unavailable.
+Your data remains resilient if a zone becomes unavailable.
 Microsoft recommends that you continue to follow practices for transient fault handling, such as implementing retry policies with exponential back-off.
 When a zone is unavailable, Azure undertakes networking updates, such as DNS repointing.
 These updates may affect your application if you are accessing your data before they have completed.

 Converting to ZRS replication

 Today, you can use either the Azure portal or the Storage Resource Provider API to change your account's redundancy type, as long as you are migrating to or from to LRS, GRS, and RA-GRS.
 With ZRS, however, migration is not as straightforward because it involves the physical data movement from a single storage stamp to multiple stamps within a region.